driftavalli/ONF-Certified-Associate-Study-notes/README.md

 Below are blogs I regulary visit and read and other resources that may be useful.
 I will add more as I come across.

 ### Web resources
+1. [Flowgrammable] (http://flowgrammable.org/) is a lode stone of resources that should be mined for hours (bad pun is bad i know).
-1. [The Packet Pushers] (http://www.packetpushers.net) podcasts (hosted by [Ethan Banks] (http://www.), [Greg Ferro] (http://www.), [Drew Conray-Murray] (http://www.), [Chris Wahl] (http://www.)) are very good with regards to networking and IT and there are a couple of really good podcasts that cover sdn, openflow  and some great conversations with some "VERY" knowledgeable hosts.
+2. [The Packet Pushers] (http://www.packetpushers.net) podcasts (hosted by [Ethan Banks] (http://www.), [Greg Ferro] (http://www.), [Drew Conray-Murray] (http://www.), [Chris Wahl] (http://www.)) are very good with regards to networking and IT and there are a couple of really good podcasts that cover sdn, openflow  and some great conversations with some "VERY" knowledgeable hosts.
 2. [Ivan Pepelnjak] (http://podcast.ipspace.net) with Sofware gone wild also has great content
 3. [Matt Oswalt] (http://www.keepingitclassless.net) has a series on OpenFlow.
 4. [Brent Salisbury] (http://www.networkstatic.net) has some openflow and sdn articles
 5. There is a very good series by Sridhar Rao at [thenewstack.io] (http://thenewstack.io/author/sridharrao/)
+6. The [SDN course] (http://academy.gns3.com/courses/a-practical-sdn-and-openflow-introduction) on [GNS3 Academy] (http://academy.gns3.com/) by [David Bombal] (https://www.linkedin.com/in/davidbombal) is another good resource.
+They tend to have sales regularly so watch out for them.
+7. [David Bombal] (https://www.linkedin.com/in/davidbombal) also has some good materials at [pakiti.com] (http://pakiti.com/)